fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 <strong>NOTE:</strong> The _.dockerignore_ file in your project directory lists files not uploaded during deployment.
 The dist directory may be included by default.
 If that's the case, remove its reference from the .dockerignore file, ensuring your app is properly deployed.

-<strong>In the case of Render</strong>, commit the production build of the frontend to the backend repository, and push the code to GitHub again.
+<strong>In the case of Render</strong>, commit the changes, and push the code to GitHub again.
 Make sure the directory <i>dist</i> is not ignored by git on the backend.
 A push to GitHub <i>might</i> be enough.
 If the automatic deployment does not work, select the "manual deploy" from the Render dashboard.

 The application works perfectly, except we haven't added the functionality for changing the importance of a note to the backend yet.